-- 1. Files will be kept in the filing cabinet in the Child Protection Cupboard.
+- 1. Files will be kept in the Child Protection cupboard.
 This is kept locked.

 - 2. The file contains:

 - Chronology sheets (Appendix 2.) which logs the following:

 - o Records of Concern

 - Body Map sheets if submitted

 - CP referral form copy

 - Meeting and Case Conference minutes.

 - Copies of reports for meetings

-- o Details of siblings
+- Details of siblings

-- o Details of Social workers / Family Support workers
+- Details of Social workers / Family Support workers

-- \circ $\;$ Details of contact with Parents and other agencies
+- o Details of contact with Parents and other agencies

 - Any other relevant